 - Yes, I know said two things but I felt like I had to mention this as well.
 If you are really serious about getting a powerful window air conditioner then there are a few choice products on Amazon.com today that will give you the power to cool an area up to one-thousand square feet or higher.
 As I said before these types of window units are rare but there are some out there.
 Here are our top picks:

 That’s enough of that though as I’m getting a little bit off track.
 So, anyways, I hope that this guide was able to help you find the exact right kind of window air conditioner for you and answer any and all questions that you had.
-If I missed something or you feel that something is incorrect please do not hesitate to reach out to me by clicking here.
+If I missed something or you feel that something is incorrect please do not hesitate to reach out to us.